sballieu/client.js/README.md

 });
 ```

-Optionally you can specify a transfers times server to enable dynamic transfer times depeding on the stops of the transfer:
+Optionally you can specify a transfer times server to enable dynamic transfer times depeding on the stops of the transfer:
 ```javascript
 var planner = new Client({
   "entrypoints" : ["http://belgianrail.linkedconnections.org/"],